-The module offers a so-called Fast Stop to put itself into a defined state in case of an error or malfunction.
-Fast Stops are displayed by setting the SF_FAST_STOP flag in the status word.
+The module offers a so-called Fast Stop to put the module into a defined state in case of an error or malfunction.
+Fast Stops are displayed by setting the SF\FAST\STOP flag in the status word.
 If a fast stop is triggered, for example due to an insufficient voltage error, then all movement commands will be rejected until the error is acknowledged and any fault condition has been cleared, with corresponding error codes being returned (access denied).